hjs-spec/cli/README.md

 ## Overview

-HJS CLI is a command-line tool for interacting with the JEP protocol.
+JEP CLI is a command-line tool for interacting with the JEP protocol.
 It allows you to:

 - Create and manage judgment records
 - Delegate authority to other entities